BillMick/delivery-and-sales-note/README.md

 Basic delivery and sales note management app with C++, SQLite and Qt.

 # main task to do
-**Reconstruct database architecture based on the requests done in the code**.
+**Reconstruct database architecture** based on the requests done in the code.

 # before run program
 Ensure to have **Qt5**, **SQLite3** and **g++** installed.